 A requirement of the Notice is to have variations submitted prior to 1 October in preparation for the start of assessments that commence from 1 November.
-136 applications were received and approved, an improvement of almost 16%.
+A total of 136 applications were received and approved, an improvement of almost 16%.